dockstore/dockstore/README.md

   permalink: /docs/publisher-tutorials/advanced-features
 ```
-3. Add to the appropriate list in `_data/docs.yml` the filename (not including extension)
+3. Add to the appropriate list in `_data/docs.yml` the portion after `/docs/` in the permalink you gave your file
 4. If the doc has images, place them in `assets/images/docs`

 ## Building and Serving the site locally